 Disclaimer: I do NOT know Kate Spade.
 This is not a secret tell-all for gossip.
-These are late night thoughts reflecting on her recent death.
-This is written with the most respect to her life, legacy, friends, family, colleagues, and admires.
+These are late-night thoughts reflecting on her recent death.
+This is written with the most respect for her life, legacy, friends, family, colleagues, and admires.

 Also disclaimer: mention of suicide.
 Please protect yourself and guard your heart and mind.

 Tuesday the world learned of Kate Spade’s passing by suicide.

 I’m not going to use “commit,” because suicide is a component of mental illness that people die from.
 Do not debate with me on this.

 Kate Spade’s brand influenced thousands of people.
 For the bright, sophisticated, chic women who loved a bright world, Kate was your brand.

 And yet we didn’t know that while she created a world of bright colors and flowers, she was struggling the opposite.

 Robin Williams was one of the funniest people alive until his untimely death by suicide which later revealed his struggle with depression.

 A photo of Linkin Park’s Chester Bennington was posted on Instagram a few days before he died by suicide as well.